USA Online Colleges

 Convenience and flexibility are key advantages of online colleges serving the U.S. You can log in to the virtual classroom anywhere there is an Internet connection, be it at home or on the road, from Hawaii to Georgia.
 You can choose when to do your coursework, and whether to enroll on a per-class basis or in a full or part-time degree program.
 Because of this flexibility, you can continue to support yourself and your family while exploring a subject you've always been fascinated by, or while acquiring credentials and skills to help you land a job or earn a promotion.
 And while studying will allow you to make more greenbacks, you can also feel good about being green: going to school online cuts down on paper waste as well as fuel emissions from commuting to campus.

-- Between 2003-2009, the overall number of college students went up by 1.2 percent, while enrollment in online courses grew by 17 percent.
+- Between 2003-2011, the overall number of college students went up by 2 percent, while enrollment in online courses grew by 10 percent, according to the Babson Survey Research Group.